guanqiliang/guanqiliang.github.com/index.md

 [10/2020] Our recent work “FreeBOT” is reported by [IEEE Spectrum](https://spectrum.ieee.org/automaton/robotics/robotics-hardware/freebots-spheres-swarm-robots)!

-[10/2020] I was selected for AIRS Talent of PhD Research Program 2020.
+[10/2020] I was selected for AIRS Talent PhD Research Program 2020.

 [09/2020] Our IROS paper entitled "FreeBOT: A Freeform Modular Self-reconfigurable Robot with Arbitrary Connection Point - Design and Implementation" was nominated as 2020 IROS Best Paper Award on Robot Mechanisms and Design!